Princeton Baptist Medical Center to host hiring event

 BIRMINGHAM, Ala.
 (WIAT) — Princeton Baptist Medical Center is hosting a hiring event for full-time and part-time jobs Tuesday.

-The event will be hosted at the East Expansion Conference Room in the medical center’s main lobby from 10 a.m. to 3 p.m.
+The event will be held at the East Expansion Conference Room in the medical center’s main lobby from 10 a.m. to 3 p.m.
 Masks are required and social distancing guidelines will be followed.

 Walk-ins are welcome, but pre-registration is preferred.
 To pre-register and confirm your attendance, please visit this link.